-Okay, so you’ve hung your favorite bird feeders but the birds never seem to come.
+Birds may take a long time to find a new feeder.
 You might then be wondering: “How long do birds take to find bird feeders?!”
-I too was curious so I did my own analysis of backyard bird observations at feeders and found a definitive answer.
+I too was curious so I did my research on bird feeding data and found a definitive answer.
 Here’s what I found:

-Birds take about 10 days, ranging from 5 to 18 days, to find a new bird feeder.
-Birds find feeders faster based on several factors such as feeder location, the local bird species, the safety of the environment, and the time of day.
+Birds take about 10 days to find a new feeder.
+Birds typically take 5 – 18 days to find feeders, depending on the feeder location, the local bird species, the safety of the environment, and the time of day.
 For example, birds in Utah take 18.8 days but birds in Arizona take 6.2 days to find new bird feeders.

 Getting nervous about birds not visiting?
 Not to worry!
 If you carry on reading, I’ll cover some caveats, explain how birds are attracted, list reasons why they aren’t going to yours, and offer some counteractive steps you can take.